intel-analytics/ipex-llm/python/llm/example/CPU/vLLM-Serving/README.md

-# Serving LLAMA models using vLLM on Intel platforms (experimental support)
+# vLLM continuous batching on Intel CPUs (experimental support)

-This example demonstrates how to serving a llama2-7b model using BigDL-LLM 4 bits optimizations with xeon CPUs with adapted vLLM.
+This example demonstrates how to serve a LLaMA2-7B model using vLLM continuous batching on Intel CPU (with BigDL-LLM 4 bits optimizations).

 The code shown in the following example is ported from [vLLM](https://github.com/vllm-project/vllm/tree/v0.2.1.post1).

-## Example: Serving llama2-7b using Xeon CPU
+## Example: Serving LLaMA2-7B using Xeon CPU

 In this example, we will run Llama2-7b model using 48 cores in one socket and provide `OpenAI-compatible` interface for users.

 ### 1. Install

-The original [vLLM](https://github.com/vllm-project/vllm) is designed to run with `CUDA` environment.
-To adapt vLLM into `Intel` platforms, install the dependencies like this:
+To run vLLM continuous batching on Intel CPUs, install the dependencies as follows:

 ```bash
 # First create an conda environment